stcejorPmodnar/ph-hackathon-2019/README.md

 # Contribute

-Though I wouldn't mind any pull requests, wait for the first stable release to contribute.
+I don't mind pull requests, but I'm done with this project, so don't expect anything.

-# Requirements
+# OS Compatability and Requirements

-Because of the compile option, this likely won't work on windows, so I won't even bother to add stuff about installing windows-curses to the setup.py.

-It should in theory work on linux or any of its distros, but I doubt it since I have little experience with the OS, and I haven't done any testing with it.
+**This is only usable on macos**, and I have no plans of making it compatible on windows or linux.

 You should have python 3.x installed, but I've yet to test it with anything lower than 3.7.4, and I think there are some changes between python 3.6 and 3.7 in multiline string formatting,